heisenbuug/minimal-mistakes-jekyll/_posts/2018-02-26-search-exercises.md

     explore the entire state space.

-2. Does it help if we insist that step costs must be greater than or equal to some negative constant $c$?
+2. Does it help if we insist that step costs must be greater than or equal to some negative constant $$c$$?
 Consider both trees and graphs.

 3. Suppose that a set of actions forms a loop in the state space such that executing the set in some order results in no net change to